junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 "Not if I have angel-killing bullet," Sam meets both Dean and Cas's eyes, Dean's glaring with burning flame, "Just saying."

 Cas reaches a hand for Sam's forehead, a gesture to test his body temperature.
 Sam leans back, away from him.
-"Not that I'm prejudiced or anything," Sam points at Cas's leviathan problem, "You sure it's not contagious or anything?"
+"Not that I'm prejudiced or anything," Sam points at Cas's Leviathan problem, "You sure it's not contagious or anything?"

 Cas turns to look at Dean for help.